adrianliechti/loop/README.md

 ```
 loop remote docker [--namespace <namespace>]

-namespace: namespace to create temporary daemon in (default: default)
 ```

 Start and attach a remote shell with the current workdir mounted in /mnt/src.